12.3 Time-Resolved Observations

 The information presented in Table 12.1 can be summarized into the following set of guidelines for performing time-resolved observations with STIS:

-• If you wish to observe variability on second-or-less time-scales, observe in the UV using TIME-TAG mode.
+• In order to observe variability on second-or-less time-scales, the UV using TIME-TAG mode is needed.
 Figure 12.3 shows an example of a time profile of the Crab Pulsar obtained with STIS G140L in TIME-TAG mode overlaid on prior HSP observations.

 • In the optical, variability can be observed on tens-of-seconds time-scales using subarrays and multiple exposures with the CCD.